hhornbacher/idso1070-protocol/lib/README.md

 # IDSO1070 Protocol Library (for Linux)

-This is a reverse engineered implementation of the protocol used to communicate with the 2 channel digital storage IDSO1070 from Hantek.
-It's possible to communicate with the device over WiFi (TCP) as well as USB.

 ## About the Protocol

 The protocol is based on a simple request-response flow.
 The request packets have a fixed length of 4 bytes and the response packets of 509 bytes.